broadinstitute/ukbb_qc/ukbb_qc/release/data_dict_summaries.md

 - Insertion : deletion ratio
 - Transition : transversion (TiTv) ratio
 - Heterozygous : homozygous ratio

 We ran outlier detection on all samples that passed hard filters and included all related samples.
 The majority of the samples removed from QC were samples inferred to have a second-degree or greater relationship with other samples in the dataset.
 This finding is not unexpected, as previous studies have shown that the UK Biobank data contains a large number (approximately 30%) of related samples (Bycroft, C., Freeman, C., Petkova, D. et al. The UK Biobank resource with deep phenotyping and genomic data.
 Nature 562, 203-209 (2018). https://doi.org/10.1038/s41586-018-0579-z).

+Note that a sample's tranche refers to the data freeze when a sample was released: 150K, 100K, 200K, 300K, or 455K.

 ## Variant Quality Control
 For variant QC, we used a combination of a random forest (RF) classifier and hard filters.